SystemsApproach/private5g/ran.rst

 4.4 Near Real-Time RIC
 ----------------------

-..
-This is where we talk about some implementation details for the ONOS RIC.
-Currently cut-and-pasted from SDN book, where there was significant assumed knowledge of ONOS.

 Drilling down to the next level of detail, :numref:`Figure %s
 <fig-ric>` shows an exemplar implementation of a RIC based on a
 retargeting of the Open Network OS (ONOS) for the SD-RAN use